Sabbatical Leave Information

 - Research and develop proposed strategies for improved course completion

-- Discipline-based research related to the college district’s curriculum
+- Discipline-based research related to the college district’s curriculum (current or future)

 - Develop student research projects that can be implemented within the college district’s disciplines